-- 1. The state of elements of the environment, such as air and atmosphere, water, soil, land, landscape and natural heritage including wetland, coastal and marine areas, biological diversity and its components, including genetically modified organisms, and the interaction between these elements. - 2.
-Factors, such as substances, energy, noise, radiation or waste, including radio active waste and the release of any types of substances and factors into the environment that have effect on or are likely to have effect on the elements in the environment that are listed in point 1. - 3.
-Administrative measures in relation to policy making, legislation, plans and programmes and agreements in the field of the environment that have or are likely to have an effect on the elements and factors listed in points 1 and 2, in addition to cost benefit analyses and other kind of benefit analysis that is used in relation to decision makin on such measures. - 4.
-The state of human health and safety, including pollution in the food chain, peoples lifting conditions, cultural sites and built structures, in as much as they are or maybe affected by the state of the elements of the environment that are listed in point 1 or the factors that are listed in point 2. - (a) (i) According to Act No 23/2006 on Access to information on environmental matters any person has the right to access to information without having to state an interest. - (ii) According to art 13 of Act No 23/2006 on Access to information on environmental matters a public authority shall give access to information in the actual format of the information unless it is already open to the public.
+- The state of elements of the environment, such as air and atmosphere, water, soil, land, landscape and natural heritage including wetland, coastal and marine areas, biological diversity and its components, including genetically modified organisms, and the interaction between these elements. - 2.
+Factors, such as substances, energy, noise, radiation or waste, including radioactive waste and the release of any types of substances and factors into the environment that have effect on or are likely to have effect on the elements in the environment that are listed in point 1. - 3.
+Administrative measures in relation to policy making, legislation, plans and programmes and agreements in the field of the environment that have or are likely to have an effect on the elements and factors listed in points 1 and 2, in addition to cost benefit analyses and other kind of benefit analysis that is used in relation to decision making on such measures. - 4.
+The state of human health and safety, including pollution in the food chain, peoples living conditions, cultural sites and built structures, in as much as they are or may be affected by the state of the elements of the environment that are listed in point 1 or the factors that are listed in point 2. - (a) (i) According to Act No. 140/2012 on Access to information any person has the right to access to information without having to state an interest. - (ii) According to art 18 of Act No. 140/2012 on Access to Information access to information shall be given in the actual language and format of the information unless it is already open to the public.
 When the information is in electronic format the public can choose between receiving it in the format or printed on paper.
-If the information requested contains many files or the authority is not in a situation to photocopy files, the authority can ask someone else to the photocopying.
-In these cases the person can be requested to pay the cost for photocopying. - (b) According to art 12 of Act No 23/2006 on Access to information on environmental matters a public authority shall process a request for information as soon as possible.
-If a request has not been processed within 15 working days the delay must be explained to the person/legal person who requested the information and it must also be stated when the decision on making the information available will be made.
-If the request has not been processed within 60 days the delay in processing the request can be taken to the ruling committee on access to information which will rule on the right to access to information in the case in question. - (c) (i) The public's right to access to environmental information does not take to the following: - information that is exempted according to article 4 to 6 in Act No 140/2012 on access to information - Work in progress and incomplete files or data, but in that case the applicant must be informed on when the data will be ready - Information which has been decided by law that shall be kept confidential
+If the information requested contains many files or the authority is not in a situation to photocopy files, the authority can ask someone else to do the photocopying.
+In these cases the person can be requested to pay the cost for photocopying. - (b) According to art 17 of Act No. 140/2012 on Access to Information a request for information shall be processed as soon as possible.
+If a request has not been processed within 7 working days the delay must be explained to the person/legal person who requested the information and it must also be stated when the decision on making the information available will be made.
+If the request has not been processed within 30 days the delay in processing the request can be taken to the Ruling Committee on Access to Information which will rule on the right to access to information in the case in question. - (c) (i) The public's right to access to environmental information does not apply in following circumstances: - information that is exempted according to article 6: - 1. minutes of State Council meetings and Cabinet meetings, memoranda at ministerial meetings, or the material prepared for such meetings, - 2. material prepared by local authorities, their associations or their bodies when this material concerns joint preparations, formulations of proposals or negotiations of these parties with the State on the financial concerns of local authorities, - 3. correspondence with experts in connection with or for use in legal proceedings or in investigating whether or not to initiate such proceedings, - 4. material related to personnel matters, cf. article 7,